maxh768/research_template/README.md

 # research_template
-Template github repo for research projects, contains LaTeX template.
+Github repo for research projects.
+Contains LaTeX template for a journal article for convience.